BjarneRentz/central-cyclone/README.md

 The `dependencyTrack` section in your configuration file is **mandatory**, as is setting the `DEPENDENCYTRACK_API_KEY` environment variable.
 For more details, see the  [Environment Variables](#environment-variables) section.

 You can configure multiple *targets* for a single repository.
 This can be useful for a monorepo, where different programming languages or projects are managed under a single repository.
 You can find all supported targets in the [Cdxgen documentation](https://cyclonedx.github.io/cdxgen/#/PROJECT_TYPES).
+If you project contains multiple subprojects of the same type.
+You can specify the subdir within the repo using the optional `directory` property.

 ### Commands